Mark-Kramer/Case-Studies-Python/_build/01/introduction-to-python.md

 </div>

 ## On-ramp: analysis of neural data in Python
 We begin this module with an "*on-ramp*" to analysis in Python.
 The purpose of this on-ramp is to introduce you immediately to some aspects of Python.
 You may not understand all aspects of the Python language here, but that's not the point.
 Instead, the purpose of this on-ramp is to  illustrate what *can* be done.
-Our advice is to simply run the code below and see what happens ...
+Our advice is to simply run the code below and see what happens...